We'll get back to you quickly

 Rochelle Reiter: [00:05:22] Yeah.

-Andrew Nelson: [00:05:22] You know, it’s it’s often either they’ve, you know, received a salvo or they’ve already launched their own salvo.
+Andrew Nelson: [00:05:22] You know, it’s often either they’ve, you know, received a salvo or they’ve already launched their own salvo.
 And then they think, okay, I need to get you involved.
 And things are already on the rails in some fashion.
 On the intellectual property side, I would say I think it’s a bit more proactive, although not entirely.
-But but I do enjoy that when people come to me at the very beginning before they’ve done something, launch missiles against somebody else or started using their IP because in some scenarios using your IP, exploiting it, trying to gain value from it may be great in the short term, but you may actually miss some crucial deadlines.
+But I do enjoy that when people come to me at the very beginning before they’ve done something, launch missiles against somebody else or started using their IP because in some scenarios using your IP, exploiting it, trying to gain value from it may be great in the short term, but you may actually miss some crucial deadlines.
 This comes up most in the patent area, as in if you start publicly disclosing what your invention is, you start using it, selling it, maybe showing it off at trade shows.
 If you don’t apply for patent protection within a certain period of time and it’s typically one year from disclosing it, you can’t ever do it.
 It’s out in the open.
 All your IP is out there for everybody else to use.

 Rochelle Reiter: [00:06:17] Yeah.
 So what do you recommend as effective strategies for trademark and copyright protection for brands?